EssenceStar/alx-system_engineering-devops/0x01-shell_permissions/README.md

- Setting mirror permissions for files Olleh and Hello
+ A script for directories permissions